Courses

 Course Description3 credits

 This course will explore how business for the common good and innovation are used in creative ways of service to communities in a variety of contexts.
-Students will examine how innovative practices, philanthropy, entrepreneurial leadership can be used to heal the heart of a community.
+Students will examine how innovative practices, philanthropy, and entrepreneurial leadership can be used to heal the heart of a community.
 A field research component will allow the student to begin to identify and construct the competencies and dimensions of their MATC apprenticeship.

 TCE 544O The Triune God & Creation